 The myhrtoolkitallows controllers oversight of password and network management.
 It is accessed via the menu at the top of the screen.

 Items in the Security Centre

 The Password Builder), the strength of users’ passwords, and other measures listed.
-It is expressed as a percentage.is a measure of the security of your Toolkit.
-It is based on options relating to your Toolkit password preferences (as set in the
+It is expressed as a percentage.is a measure of the security of your HR software system.
+It is based on options relating to your password preferences (as set in the

 It should be borne in mind that not all options are appropriate for all organisations.
 For instance, the Security Score allows 20 points for restricting IP Addresses; however, if your organisation does not require the use of the IP restrictions, the overall score will never pass above 80 and should not necessarily be understood as a lack of security.

-Themodule gives an overview of the users in the Toolkit, including a measure of their password strength, and options regarding the security of their account.
+Themodule gives an overview of the users in the system, including a measure of their password strength, and options regarding the security of their account.

 The following options are available via thebutton: